JesperHonders/ultimateFrisbee/README.md

 </template>
 ```

+We also went futher on our concept based on the feedback we got from the client in Week 1.
+After some iterations on the concept we've created a paper prototype using Invision.
+This was to be the sketal of our app.

 ##Week 3

 In week 2 we tried to enhance the server polling, we did that in several ways.